-The Tale of William Tell
+Legendary William Tell

 William Tell The Man

-Tell was a proud patriot from Uri in Switzerland.
+William Tell was a proud patriot from Uri in Switzerland.
 He had a young son named Walter.
 It is said that he was a strong man, a farmer, and a hunter who used a crossbow.
 More importantly, he was a hero.

 William Tell The Marksman

-William Tell became a folk hero of Switzerland because, on November 18, 1307, he assassinated a tyrant member of the old Swiss Confederacy.
+William Tell became a folk hero of Switzerland because, on November 18, 1307, it is said that he assassinated a tyrant member of the old Swiss Confederacy.
 The events that occurred on that fabled day have been recounted in two different books.

-At the same time, Tell conspired with Werner Stauffacher from the Canton of Schwyz to resist the Habsburg rule.
-An Austrian by the name of Albrecht Gessler was just appointed Vogt of Altdorf, Switzerland.
+At the same time, Tell was conspiring with Werner Stauffacher from the Canton of Schwyz to resist the Habsburg rule.
+Also during this same time, an Austrian, Albrecht Gessler, was just appointed Vogt of Altdorf, Switzerland.

 Wanting to show off his power as the new Vogt, Gessler put up a pole in the middle of the village, placed his Habsburg hat on top of it, and demanded that the townsfolk bow before it.

 However, Gessler was intrigued by Tell’s famed marksmanship based on stories he had heard.
 So the Vogt devised a different plan.
 Instead of an execution, Gessler told the marksman that he could save his own life if he could shoot an apple off of his son’s head in a single attempt.

 Tell took the shot and split the apple in half.
 When the apple hit the ground Gessler looked back at Tell and noticed that he had removed not 1, but 2 crossbow bolts from his quiver.

-So instead of killing him, he ordered for Tell to be bound and imprisoned for the rest of his life in the Küssnacht Castle’s dungeon.
-Dutifully, Gessler’s guards put Tell on the boat and heading for Küssnacht.
+So instead of killing him, he ordered Tell to be bound and imprisoned for the rest of his life in the Küssnacht Castle’s dungeon.
+Dutifully, Gessler’s guards put Tell on the boat and headed for Küssnacht.

 Along the way, on Lake Lucerne, a terrible storm broke.
 The guards convinced Gessler to remove Tell’s shackles so that he could help them.
-Once Tell took the helm he steered the boat next to some rocks and jumped out.
-He kicked the boat back into the stormy water and took off running cross-country.
+Once Tell took the helm, he steered the boat next to some rocks, jumped out, kicked the boat back into the stormy water, and took off running cross-country.

 William Tell The Hero

 When Gessler finally appeared, Tell used that same second crossbow bolt and killed the Vogt.
 This assassination caused a rebellion which ultimately led to the formation of the Old Swiss Confederacy.

 The song is also known as “Bundeslied” which means Song of the Confederacy.
-The song tells how William Tell had reserved an additional bolt to shoot the tyrant and befittingly refers to him as the “first confederate”
+The song tells how William Tell had reserved an additional bolt to shoot the tyrant and befittingly refers to him as the “first Confederate”

 William Tell Memorabilia